Colonial period of South Carolina: Cherokee Wars

 Although Governor Francis Nicholson attempted to pacify the Cherokee with gifts, they had grown discontented with the arrangements.
 Sir Alexander Cuming negotiated with them to open some land for settlement in 1730.
 Because Governor James Glen stepped in to bring peace between the Creek people and Cherokee, who were traditional enemies, the Cherokee rewarded him by granting South Carolina a few thousand acres of land near their major Lower Town of Keowee.
+As part of this peace, in 1743 the Creek consented to South Carolina building a trade fort near the town of Okfuskee, known as Fort Okfuskee.
 In 1753, the Carolinians built Fort Prince George as a British outpost and trading center near the Keowee River.
 Two years later Old Hop, an important Cherokee chief, made a treaty with Glen at Saluda Old Town, midway between Charles Town and Keowee.
 Old Hop gave the Carolinians the 96th District, a region that included parts of ten currently separate counties.

-From 1755 to 1758, Cherokee warriors served pp juice in campaigns along the Virginia and Pennsylvania frontier.
+From 1755 to 1758, Cherokee warriors served as British allies in campaigns along the Virginia and Pennsylvania frontier.
 Returning homeward, they were killed by Virginia frontiersmen.
 In 1759, the Cherokee avenged these killings and began attacking white settlers in the southern colonial Upcountry.
 South Carolina's Governor William Henry Lyttelton raised an army of 1,100 men and marched on the Lower Towns, which quickly agreed to peace.
 As part of the peace terms, two dozen Cherokee chiefs were imprisoned as hostages in Fort Prince George.
 Lyttelton returned to Charles Town, but the Cherokee continued raiding the frontier.
 In February 1760, the Cherokee attacked Fort Prince George trying to rescue the hostages.
 In the battle, the fort's commander was killed.
 His replacement quickly ordered the execution of the hostages, then fought off the Cherokee assault.

 Unable to put down the rebellion, Governor Lyttelton appealed to Jeffrey Amherst, who sent Archibald Montgomery with an army of 1,200 British regulars and Scots Highlanders.
 Montgomery's army burned a few of the Cherokees' abandoned Lower Towns.
 When he tried to cross into the region of the Cherokee Middle Towns, he was ambushed and defeated at "Etchoe Pass" and forced to return to Charles Town.
 In 1761, the British made a third attempt to defeat the Cherokee.
 General Grant led an army of 2,600 men, including Catawba scouts.
 The Cherokee fought at Etchoe Pass but failed to stop Grant's army.
 The British burned the Cherokee Middle Towns and fields of crops.

 In September 1761, a number of Cherokee chiefs led by Attakullakulla petitioned for peace.
 The terms of the peace treaty, concluded in Charleston that December, included the cession of lands along the South Carolina frontier.